INVESTIGATIVE UNIT: Southern puts assistant band director on leave amid probe into death of fraternity pledge

 BATON ROUGE — The assistant director of bands at Southern University has been placed on administrative leave for 30 days amid the campus' investigation into the death of a band member at an Omega Psi Phi initiation event last month.

 Caleb Wilson, 20, died what police are investigating as a possible hazing event on Feb.
 26. Assistant band director Safiyy Abdel-Raoof was suspended two days later, the university told the WBRZ Investigative Unit on Friday.

-Abdel-Raoof is the president of the fraternity's graduate chapter at Southern.
+Abdel-Raoof is the president of the graduate chapter of Lambda Alpha, which oversees the undergraduate chapter at Southern University.

 "Safiyy Abdel-Ra'oof has been on administrative leave (30 days) since Feb.
 28, 2025," a university spokesman said in an email to WBRZ on Friday.
 "No further comment will be made on this personnel matter."